-The City Council will be charging a Nottingham Selective Licensing fee of £780 per property, although we can help you achieve some reductions.
-Those Landlords who have already taken and implemented our advice will achieve a further reduction.
+The City Council is charging a Nottingham Selective Licensing fee of £780 per property.
 At the time of writing, the cost of the licence is tax deductible.

 You will of course have to factor in other costs which will help you achieve ‘approval’ for a licence.
 This includes the cost for:

 - Public liability insurance

 - A DBS check (now voluntary)

 - An electrical safety certificate (optional but advisable)

 - A valid gas safety certificate

 - A PAT test for portable appliances in the property

 - Relevant Landlord training (if your property is not managed by Walton & Allen)

 What if you don’t have a licence?